wxWidgets/wxWidgets/samples/internat/readme.txt

    # update the message catalog:
    msgfmt -vco internat.mo internat.po

-Q. How to get the gettext tools?
-A. For Unix, you should be able to get the source distribution of any GNU mirror (see www.gnu.org for a start). gettext() version 0.10 is buggy, try to get at least version strictly greater than 0.10. gettext RPMs can be downloaded from the standard locations for Linux.
-For Windows, you can get the precompiled binaries from wxWidgets web page.

 Q. What's i18n?
 A. Count the number of letters in the word "internationalization".

-Q. Where to send comments, or additional translations?
-A. wxWidgets mailing list <wx-dev@googlegroups.com>.